zinja-coder/jadx-ai/README.md

 ## 🙏 Credits

-This project is a fork of the original JADX, an amazing open-source Android decompiler created and maintained by [@skylot](https://github.com/skylot).
+This project is a plugin for JADX, an amazing open-source Android decompiler created and maintained by [@skylot](https://github.com/skylot).
 All core decompilation logic belongs to them.
 I have only extended it to support my MCP server with AI capabilities.

 [📎 Original README (JADX)](https://github.com/skylot/jadx)